 Tyrosine and phenylalanine are two amino acids required for melanin production (12), (13).
 Deficiency in these two amino acids can lead to hypopigmentation disorders.
 A study conducted on animals showed that different concentrations of tyrosine and phenylalanine helped increase melanin levels (14).
 However, a separate study showed that phenylalanine may not be a precursor for melanin synthesis in mammals (15).
 Therefore, it is safe to suggest that consuming foods rich in tyrosinase, like yogurt, milk, cheese, cottage cheese, pumpkin seeds, sesame seeds, banana, avocado, fish, chicken, and turkey, may help in the natural production of melanin.

 Antioxidants like carotenoids help protect the skin and improve melanin synthesis.
 Two such carotenoids are beta carotene and lycopene.
 In a study, supplementation with beta carotene and lycopene increased melanin concentration in the skin (9).
 Consume foods like tomato, carrot, sweet potato, kale, spinach, guava, watermelon, apricot, cantaloupe, and grapefruit to increase beta carotene and lycopene levels in your body.

 These are the nutrients that can help you naturally increase melanin in the skin.
-But there are a few other ways that can help.
+But, apart from these natural remedies, there are a few other ways that can help.
 Swipe up to find out.